jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```

 ##<a name="third-pass"></a> Assign footnotes to their respective charters and add to dictionary
 The trickiest part is to get the footnote texts appearing at the bottom of the page associated with their appropriate charters.
+Since we are, perforce, analyzing our text line by line, we're faced with the problem of associating a given footnote reference with its appropriate footnote text when there are perhaps many lines intervening.

 For this we go back to the same list of lines that we built the dictionary from.
 We're depending on all the footnote markers appearing within the charter text, i.e. none of them are at the beginning of a line.
 And, each of the footnote texts is on a separate line beginning with '(1)' etc. We design regexes that can distinguish between the two and construct a container to hold them as we iterate over the lines.
 As we iterate over the lines of the text file, we find and assign markers and texts to our temporary container, and then, each time we reach a page break, we assign them to their appropriate fields in our existing Python dictionary `charters` and reset our temporary container to the empty `dict`.

 Note how we construct that temporary container. `fndict` starts out as an empty dictionary.
 As we iterate through the lines of our input text, if we find footnote markers within the line, we create an entry in `fndict` whose key is the footnote number, and whose value is another dictionary.
 In that dictionary we record the id of the charter that the footnote belongs to, and we create an empty field for the footnote text.
-When we find the foonote texts (`ntexts`) at the bottom of the page, we look up the footnote number in our container `fndict` and write the text of the line to the empty field we made.
+When we find the footnote texts (`ntexts`) at the bottom of the page, we look up the footnote number in our container `fndict` and write the text of the line to the empty field we made.
 So when we come to the end of the page, we have a dictionary of footnotes that looks like this:

 ```python
 {1: {'chid': 158, 'fntext': 'Nel ms. de due volte e ripa cancellato.'},